Music Career Finder

 Building a career as a songwriter is definitely doable, but writing a hit song that sets you up for decades is kind of like playing the lottery.

-So before you pursue a career as a songwriter, know that you may only be able to build a modest career – and know that that’s perfectly okay.
+So before you take the songwriter career path, know that you may only be able to build a modest career — and know that that’s perfectly okay.
 A career doing something you love is a lucky thing to have.

 Baptiste says you have to want to do songwriting, regardless of how much or little money you make.